Honyant/Notes/EconUnit2.md

 $PES=\frac{\%\Delta Q_S}{\%\Delta P_S}$

 1. Time
-   A. if you have to seel the fish rn, you have low PES
+   A. if you have to sell the fish rn, you have low PES
 2. availability of producer substitutes
-   B. no close subsitutes $\implies$ lower PES
+   B. no close substitutes $\implies$ lower PES

 3. extent of excess capacity
 4. use of skilled or unskilled